• Skip to primary navigation

 kuzu takdir is traditionally served with onions, peppers and tomato wedges

-The traditional way to serve Kuzu Tandir is over a piece of flatbread (we love it with Garlic Naan) with some tomato and onion wedges.
+The traditional way to serve Kuzu Tandir is over a piece of flatbread such as Garlic Naan or Middle Eastern Lavash Bread along with tomato and onion wedges or Sumac Onions - Turkish Red Onion Salad.
 A definite winner dish for family gatherings or special occasions.

-If you love lamb, check out my other delicious traditional Turkish Lamb dishes such as Sac Kavurma (Turkish Lamb Sauté), Lamb Beyti Kebab, and Ali Nazik.
+If you love lamb, check out my other delicious traditional Turkish Lamb dishes such as Sac Kavurma (Turkish Lamb Sauté), Lamb Beyti Kebab, Boneless Leg of Lamb, and Ali Nazik.

 What Part of Lamb to Use for Kuzu Tandir?